-For example, when it comes to timber framing projects, structural screws over traditional nut and bolt screws have been known to help teams fit structures at least 5 times quicker than usual.
+For example, when it comes to timber framing projects, structural screws over the traditional nut and bolt screws have been known to help teams fit structures at least 5 times quicker than usual.
 This means you can easily shave a day or two off the process.
 Just a small change such as changing your screws can have a huge effect on your project.
 Making sure that staff is given the tools to do the best job possible in the shortest time is key.

 Technology that allows for increased efficiency is everywhere if contractors will take the time to unearth them.
-More often than not, it only takes a conversation with your current staff to find out new ways or doing things.
+More often than not, it only takes a conversation with your current staff to find out new ways of doing things.

 3. Listen to your staff and problems on the ground - then provide the right training

 Following on from point 2 you’ll find that more often than not, your staff on the ground will offer the best insight into how you’ll be able to make your processes more efficient.
 Experienced staff coming from other companies can bring with them a wealth of knowledge and influence best practice.
-This can be in the form of a new production process, way of doing things or equipment used.
+This can be in the form of a new production process, a way of doing things or equipment used.

 You’ll then need to make sure the efficient ways of carrying out a task are taken up by the rest of your workforce through training.
 Training goes a long way, especially when it comes to increasing efficiency and productivity.
 The skill/knowledge level of the crew, particularly construction supervisors, can have a massive influence on how well a project is executed, and how long it takes.
-Quite simply, if a crew member is trained to a level which they feel completely comfortable and competent, their performance in a activity or with a given piece of equipment, will naturally increase their output.
+Quite simply, if a crew member is trained to a level which they feel completely comfortable and competent, their performance in an activity or with a given piece of equipment, will naturally increase their output.

-It’s highly suggested therefore, that you thoroughly train not only your crew, but also your supervisors, to ensure they enforce the appropriate training measures.
+It’s highly suggested, therefore, that you thoroughly train not only your crew but also your supervisors, to ensure they enforce the appropriate training measures.
 This way, everyone will be pulling in the same direction, with a clear focus on improving the speed and effectiveness of certain processes, thus improving the overall efficiency of the project.

 It’s equally as important to ensure that all supervisors and staff understand the true value of efficiently run processes and their impact on the success of the project, both in terms of completion time, and profits gained.
-If this is drilled in to the team, they’re more likely to get on board with the changes that are implemented.
+If this is drilled into the team, they’re more likely to get on board with the changes that are implemented.
 You’ll want to make improving efficiency everyone’s job, and involving each team member in the initiative to improve greater efficiency will yield much better results.